perennity/perennityai-mediapipe-data-viz/README.md

 ```
 perennity-viz/
 │
-│── configs/                           # Central location for all configurations
-|   └── config.ini
-│
 ├── src/                              # All source code in the 'src' folder
 │   └── perennity_viz/                 # Your main package/module
 │       ├── __init__.py               # Initializes the package/module